Skip to main content

 To see Kings Canyon properly, it’s best to hike one of the designated trails.
 The Rim Walk is the most popular option, with sweeping views from the 6km loop along the top of the towering cliffs.
 To avoid any steep ascents, the Kings Creek Walk is a flat accessible alternative through the shade of the trees growing in the riverbed.

-For sunset, Kings Canyon Resort has a viewing platform where you can toast the end of the day as the surrounding range slowly changes colour.
+For sunset, Discovery Kings Canyon has a viewing platform where you can toast the end of the day as the surrounding range slowly changes colour.
 After dark, galaxies of stars bring the sky to life, and there’s no better way to admire them than with the open-air dinner experience, Under a Desert Moon, with five courses and matching wines.

 Kings Canyon to West MacDonnell Ranges (234km)